pancinf/rwString/README.md

 # General Overview
-This code conducts a random walk analysis from the diffusr R-package (https://github.com/dirmeier/diffusr) on the STRING V12 database.
+This code conducts a random walk with restart (RWR) analysis based on the diffusr R-package (https://github.com/dirmeier/diffusr) on the STRING V12 database for gene prioritization.

 # Required inputs: